 You will probably have heard of ericaceous compost in terms of what you can grow in it.
 It is an acidic compost, and suitable for growing rhododendrons, camellias, azaleas, heathers, and other plants that dislike alkaline soil, also known as lime-hating plants.
 The name ‘ericaceous’ comes from the Latin name for heathers, Erica.

-When to Use Acidic Compost
+When should You Use Acidic Compost?

 You use ericaceous compost when the soil in your garden is too alkaline to grow lime-haters.
 And how do you know the pH of your soil?
 Well, you can either look at your neighbours’ gardens to see if they’re growing rhododendrons, or you can buy a soil-testing kit and test the pH for yourself.
 If the pH is above 7.0, then you will probably need to grow your ericaceous plants in pots, and in ericaceous compost.
 Although you can add chemicals to increase the acidity of your soil, you probably won’t have much long-term effect, especially if your soil is very alkaline.
 And some plants are so strongly ericaceous that they won’t grow in even slightly alkaline soil.
 Rhododendrons and azaleas are more tolerant, but blueberries like a pH of less than 5.5, so need to be grown in pots in ericaceous compost in much of the UK.

-Where to Buy Ericaceous Compost
+Where Can I Buy Ericaceous Compost?

 Ericaceous compost is widely available from garden centres and compost suppliers.
 The Royal Horticultural Society recommends loam-based ericaceous compost such as John Innes Compost, but says that peat-free ericaceous composts are improving all the time, and will be perfectly suitable.